nhthn/oddvoices/README.md

-This is a PSOLA-based singing synthesizer in a very early stage of development.
+This is a PSOLA-based singing synthesizer for General American English in a very early stage of development.
 It's barely intelligible.

 ## Using the synthesizer